saviorand/lightbug_http/README.md

 from lightbug_http.python.server import PythonServer
 ```
 You can then use all the regular server commands in the same way as with the default server.
+Note: as of September, 2024, `PythonServer` and `PythonClient` throw a compilation error when starting.
+There's an open [issue](https://github.com/saviorand/lightbug_http/issues/41) to fix this - contributions welcome!

 <!-- ROADMAP -->
 ## Roadmap